ShaneJames89/Project2-Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- I used chatgpt for some suggestions on site building but only used a small bit of the code suggested.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The fonts used were taken from Google fonts.

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
+- The icons used for the player and computer choice were taken from this music artist Geoffrey The Giant(https://open.spotify.com/album/5HUZ024Mz8PYadkfx5Dmz2)